HirotoTaniuchi/HirotoTaniuchi/README.md

 # About Me

 1. Hi there!
-I'm a student engineer of Sendai, Japan.
+I'm a student engineer of Tohoku University, Sendai, Japan.

 2. My favorite is PyTorch.